ninjapanda/YahooKeyKey/README.md

 The installer disk image cannot be directly opened or downloaded.
 However, together with the whole repository, it can be done in no time.

 1. In Terminal, run the following command to make a copy of the repository.
-If you don't know where terminal is, simply type 'Terminal' on Spotlight (Ctrl + Space).
+If you don't know where terminal is, simply type 'Terminal' on Spotlight (^ + Space).

    ```
    $ git clone https://github.com/kctong529/YahooKeyKey.git